bttcprotocol/bttc-docs/docs/FAQ/staking-faq.md

 ### 3. Why am I not able to stake?

-Check if you have funds on the Main Tron network to delegate your tokens.
-All staking happens on the Tron network only.
+Check if you have funds on the Main TRON network to delegate your tokens.
+All staking happens on the TRON network only.

 ### 4. How do I know which validator to select for better rewards?